abdelzaki/notes/ml/notes_deeplearning.md

 ## contour figure:
     - elipse which show the the parameter which have the same error values

+## vonvex
+    - it is the function which has minimum deep point

+## fitting
+    - overfitting
+        - the model is adjust too much to fit the training data so the model captures also the noise in the data

+    - underfitting
+        - training data is not enough
+        - we choiced the wrong model to represent our system

 ## gradient descent
     - it is a way to find the parameter which best fit to the line which represent the data